A permit is required on all goats entering the state.

 TB test eligible at 60 days of age.

-Scrapie - Scrapie statement to be included on certificate: "To the best of my knowledge, the goats listed on this certificate originate from a herd that has not been diagnosed as a scrapie-infected, source, or exposed herd in the past five years.
+-"To the best of my knowledge, the goats listed on this certificate originate from a flock that has not been diagnosed as a scrapie-infected, source, trace, or exposed flock in the past five years."
 (This statement shall be signed by the owner.)

 In addition to above requirements, all goats originating from California over 6 months of age must test negative for Tuberculosis within 60 days prior to import, or originate from a Tuberculosis accredited free herd with the date of the last test and accredited herd number listed on certificate of veterinary inspection.
 See Board Order 2008-03.